Johanna Hedva

-Johanna Hedva (born 1984) is a Korean American contemporary artist, writer, and musician.
+Johanna Hedva (born 1984) is an American contemporary artist, writer, and musician.
 They are the author of the 2018 novel On Hell, and Minerva the Miscarriage of the Brain, a collection of poetry, plays, and essays published in 2020.
+Hedva recently published their fourth book- How To Tell When We Will Die: On Pain, Disability, and Doom.
 Their work deals with death and grieving, illness and disability, as well as mysticism, ritual, and Ancient Greek myth.
 They describe their music as "hag blues, mystical doom, and intimate metal," and have cited the influence of Korean Pansori singing and Korean shamanism, as well as Diamanda Galás, Keiji Haino, and Sainkho Namtchylak.

 Early life and education

-Born in 1984 in Santa Barbara, California,.
+Hedva was born in 1984 in Santa Barbara, California.
 At age 22, Hedva began studying astrophysics at a city college before transferring two years later to UCLA to study design.
-After graduating with a Bachelor of Arts degree in Design from UCLA in 2010, Hedva earned a Master of Fine Arts at the California Institute of the Arts in 2013, and a Master of Arts in Aesthetics and Politics at the California Institute of the Arts in 2014.
+After graduating with a Bachelor of Arts degree in design from UCLA in 2010, Hedva earned a Master of Fine Arts at the California Institute of the Arts in 2013, and a Master of Arts in Aesthetics and Politics at the California Institute of the Arts in 2014.

 Writing

 Essays

-In October 2015, Hedva delivered a lecture at the Women’s Center for Creative Work titled, "My Body Is a Prison of Pain so I Want to Leave It Like a Mystic But I Also Love It & Want it to Matter Politically".
+In October 2015, Hedva delivered a lecture at the Women's Center for Creative Work titled, "My Body Is a Prison of Pain so I Want to Leave It Like a Mystic But I Also Love It & Want it to Matter Politically".
 The LA Weekly described it as a "smart, compelling talk... which became the essay 'Sick Woman Theory' ".

 Their influential essay Sick Woman Theory "describes [their] own chronic, confounding illness and the impersonality of the Western medical industry, and suggests that the greatest enemy to capitalism is taking care of yourself and of others".
 Sick Woman Theory posed the question, "How do you throw a brick through the window of a bank if you can't get out of bed?"
 Influenced by Ann Cvetkovich's scholarship on depression, Sick Woman Theory takes illness as not a solely biological phenomenon, but a social and cultural one, claiming that "the body and mind are sensitive and reactive to regimes of oppression," and affirming the role of collective historical trauma in producing illness.
 Lauren Fournier wrote, "Johanna Hedva articulates an ethos of agency for those living with chronic illness".